Last updated: May 20, 2026

 What is heliacal rising in astrology?

 A heliacal rising is the morning a planet or star first reappears in the eastern sky at dawn after weeks of invisibility behind the Sun.
-In Hellenistic astrology, a body that rises heliacally within seven days of birth claims chart-wide prominence.
+In Hellenistic astrology, a body that rises heliacally within seven days of birth is treated as especially prominent chart testimony.

-How do I find my heliacal rising planet?
+How do I find my heliacal rising star or planet?

 Enter your birth date in the calculator above.
-It scans fifteen days on either side of birth for every traditional planet and royal star, and reports any heliacal rising or setting event with its day offset from your birth.
+Add your birth city if you want fixed-star visibility results, because Sirius and royal-star heliacal events depend on observer latitude.
+The tool scans fifteen days on either side of birth and reports any heliacal rising or setting event with its day offset from your birth.

 What does it mean if Sirius rose heliacally near my birth?

-A chart born within seven days of Sirius's heliacal rising reads with intensity, ambition, and recognition that tends to arrive whether the native sought it.
+A chart born within seven days of Sirius's heliacal rising is often read with Sirius themes such as intensity, heat, visibility, and ambition.
+Treat that as symbolic star testimony to compare with the whole chart, not as proof of status or a guaranteed life event.
 Sirius events cluster around late July or early August in northern mid-latitudes.

 Is heliacal rising the same as morning star?